parryc/thevoid/templates/leflan/language_k'iche'.md

 ## Articles

 There is only a definitive article ("the") in K'iche', which does not change for pluarlity or gender.
 It is `le`, `le ikan:the uncle`.
 If one must explicate that it is more than one of the object, then the word `taq` is used: `le taq ikan:the uncles`.

+## Prepositions

+uk'
+: with.
+Prefixed with the possessive prefixes, thus `wuk':with me` and `awuk':with you`.

+ch-e
+: for.
+Infixed with the possessive prefixes, thus `chwe:for me` and `chawe:for you`.

 ## Numbers